affloud/looka-coupons/README.md

-# Looka Coupon Codes, Discount Deals & Offers in 2025
+# Looka Coupon Codes 2025 (59% Discount Deals & Offers)

 **Looka** is an online tool that helps people create logos and brand designs easily.
 You don’t need to be a designer or have special skills to use it.
 Just enter your business name, pick some styles you like, and Looka’s AI technology creates many logo options for you to choose from.
 It also helps you make business cards, social media images, and other branding materials.